 I am a dual Canadian-US citizen.
 Born in the States, I grew up in Canada.
 I returned to the States for college and grad school, intending to move home to BC afterwards – which took longer than I expected, with a 20-year stay in Seattle first, where my daughter was born.
 In 2007, my family returned to the suburbs of Vancouver, Canada.
 In 2019, we moved to the Sunshine Coast of BC, where I live with my partner and mother in a cohousing complex.
 Lately I’ve been volunteering on the Sunshine Coast for various causes, and started a band called “Red Currant Jam.”

 Read my blog for my favourite soapbox topics.

 My father, a physicist and actuary, used to joke,

 “There are two kinds of people in the world: those who think there are two kinds of people, and those who don’t.”
 (Dad humour, in the grand old tradition going back to Stephen Leacock.)
 If you’re the kind of person who thinks there are 12 kinds of people and finds astrology interesting, I am Double Cancer Sun and Rising, with Libra Moon.
 If you think there are 16 kinds of people, I am INFP.

 You can pronounce my first name to rhyme with “please,” or with “bees,” I’ll answer to either.
 Contact me to say hello!

-I am fortunate and grateful to live with my wife Juliet, my mother Bonnie, and my daughter Sarah in cohousing in xwésám (“fat fish” in the Shishalh language; Roberts Creek in English), on the border of the unceded ancestral lands of the Shishalh and Sḵwx̱wú7mesh Nations.
+I am fortunate and grateful to live with my wife Juliet and my daughter Sarah in Halfmoon Bay, BC, on the the unceded ancestral lands of the Shishalh Nations.